 Transferable skills are going to be the key to this type of resume

 Well, just as the name indicates, these skills are ones you would use in every job, no matter the title or the field.

 Others are “soft” skills like communication, active listening, and networking.

-Your resume should include a skills section, and the more transferable skills that you can get on there, the better your resume will be!
+Your resume should include a skills section; the more transferable skills you can get on there, the better your resume will be!